willfaught/go-guide/README.md

             ID, Name string
         }{ ...

-- SHOULD prefix package error variable names with Err

-        var ErrInvalid = errors.New("thing invalid")

 - SHOULD put main packages in repositories with at least one library package under cmd

         .../github.com/bigcommerce/foo/